kbrauss/FMM2D/README.md

 The make file can be run in a Bash shell terminal.

 ## Setup
-The directory structure for the code is shown below.
+The directory structure for the repository code is shown below.
+Running 'make -f Makefile' in a Bash terminal of the working directory (top directory where the makefile Makefile is located) will compile the code and create the executable.
+The command will build the object files, dependencies and executable and place them in the directory build/, deps/, and bin/, respectively.
+Goo to the directory bin/ to run the executable 'hello' using ./hello.

 * Makefile
+* Doxyfile
+* customdoxygen.css
+* bilbio.bib
+* contributors.txt
+* README.md
 * src/
   * Main.cc
   * FmmTree.cc